bdecentgmbh/moodle-tool_skills/Documentation.md

    ***Nothing:*** Choose 'Nothing' to use activity completion, instead of course completion, for awarding points.

-   ***Add points:*** Select 'Add points' to have the specified number of skill points added upon course completion.
+   ***Points:*** Select 'Add points' to have the specified number of skill points added upon course completion.
 Please note that using negative numbers will result in a deduction of points.

    ***Set level:*** Choose 'Set level' to have the completion of the course add the necessary number of points required to reach that level, unless the student already has more points.